Hey, folks, and greetings to you, music lovers, thrill seekers, conversationalists, and appreciators of fact.

 Thank you for clearing it up.

-I mean, some people, I a lot of people think the American people are stupid when they see the latest poll on anything.
+I mean, some people, a lot of people think the American people are stupid when they see the latest poll on anything.

-Who says that this is set in a pol?
+Who says that this is setting up?

 Who says all this stuff?